Ever Puzzled over an invoice and wondered how it all works? You are in the right place.

 Before making a payment, your client thoroughly examines the invoice after receiving it.

-Customers can choose any payment method to pay an invoice, like cheques, bank transfers, debit or credit cards, or any online payment provider.
+Customers can choose any payment method invoice to pay, like cheques, bank transfers, debit or credit cards, or any online payment provider.

 You must acknowledge to the customer that you have received the payment once they finish it.